ember-cli/ember-cli.github.io/_posts/2013-04-05-environments.md

 }
 {% endhighlight %}

-You can also import the ENV object in `./ember-cli-build.js` in the event you need environment variables in the build script.
+You can also import the ENV object in `./ember-cli-build.js` in case you need environment variables in the build script.

 {% highlight javascript %}
 const EmberApp = require('ember-cli/lib/broccoli/ember-app');